API Reference

 }

-If the APPGUARDAPPCALLBACK callback function is successfully registered, the detection history performed by the AppGuard SDK can be seen through the registered callback function.
+Once the APPGUARDAPPCALLBACK function is successfully registered, detection details from the AppGuard SDK can be checked through the callback function.

 APPGUARDAPPCALLBACK